Residence permit for studies

 Extension of residence permit

-A residence permit is granted for one year at a time.
-Extension of a residence permit must be made should be applied for well in advance before the existing residence permit expires.
-The extension process may take up to five months.
-The cost for an extension is SEK 1000.
+A residence permit is granted for a maximum of one year at a time.
+If you need to apply for an extension of a residence permit, you should apply around two months before your current residence permit expires.
+The extension process may take up to six months.

 You are entitled to stay in Sweden while the permit is being processed, however if you travel abroad in connection with your permit expiring, it can be difficult for you to re-enter Sweden before your new permit has been granted.
-You may then need to wait for your new decision outside Sweden.
-If you have a Swedish address the residence permit card will, without exception, be sent there.
+You will find more detailed information.

 Right of residence